 Palladius was consecrated by Pope Celestine, and sent as the first Bishop to the Irish believing in Christ

 The definition of the first Bishop has been open for debate.
-Some believe Christianity was already practised in the southern area of Ireland thanks to St Ailbe of Emly, St Ciaran of Saigir, St Abban of Moyarny, and St Declan of Ardmore.
+Some believe Christianity was already being practiced in the southern area of Ireland thanks to St Ailbe of Emly, St Ciaran of Saigir, St Abban of Moyarny, and St Declan of Ardmore.

 The arrival of the first Bishop of Ireland

 Many people believe Saint Patrick was the first Christian to arrive in Ireland but Palladius, the first Bishop of Ireland, was the first recorded mission.
-He arrived in Ireland in 431AD coming ashore at Hy-Garchon, now known as Wicklow, where he setup churches, around the territory of Laigin (Lesinter).
+He arrived in Ireland in 431AD coming ashore at Hy-Garchon, now known as Wicklow, where he set up churches, around the territory of Laigin (Leinster).

 In the Irish illuminated manuscript, The Life of St Patrick, written by Muirchú moccu Machtheni his mission to Ireland is described.